sara-nl/swiftdocs/source/Pages/Clients/s3ql.rst

 Using s3ql can be mounted as a filesystem using swift's own native protocol and S3 on linux systems.

-.. note:: **Important:** Since s3ql only supports keystone V2 authentication, this will only work for users having a local keystone account when mounting using the swift protocol.
-Such a limitation does not exist using S3.

 .. contents::
     :depth: 4